 Professional documentation and communication are essential components of actuarial practice.
 In the absence of specific standards of practice, the amount of documentation and disclosure has varied.
-As the nature of casualty actuarial work has become more complex and more open to and available for public review, he need to formalize standards has increased.
-The CAS has adopted a Statement of Principles Regarding Property and Casualty Loss and Loss Adjustment Expense Reserves.
-Those statements serve as guides to this Standard.
-This Standard states that the methodology and material assumptions utilized in ratemaking and reserving should be documented and, in some cases, available for disclosure.
+As the nature of casualty actuarial work has become more complex and more open to and available for public review, the need to formalize standards has increased.
+The CAS has adopted a Statement of Principles Regarding Property and Casualty Insurance Ratemaking, a Statement of Principles Regarding Property and Casualty Loss and Loss Adjustment Expense Reserves, and a Statement of Principles Regarding Property and Casualty Valuations.
+Those statements serve as guides to this standard.
+This standard states that the methodology and material assumptions utilized in ratemaking, reserving, and valuations should be documented and, in some cases, available for disclosure.

-This Standard addresses the following issues:
+This standard addresses the following issues:

-- The extent to which an actuarial work product should be documented - The persons to whom that documentation should be available - The extent to which deviations from Standards of Practice should be documented - The requirement that actuaries sign work products within their responsibility - The requirement that actuaries disclose the names of others upon whose work they have relied.
+- 1. the extent to which an actuarial work product should be documented, - 2. the persons to whom that documentation should be available, - 3. the extent to which deviations from standards of practice should be documented, - 4. the requirement that actuaries sign work products within their responsibility, and - 5. the requirement that actuaries disclose the names of others upon whose work they have relied.